radiantearth/stac-spec/api-spec/extensions/crud/README.md

 The request body for all bulk CRUD requests is an [ItemCollection](../../../item-spec/itemcollection-spec.md).
 The items in the request body may be complete item descriptions, or partial item descriptions, depending on the method being invoked.

-Bulk CRUD operations return an HTTP 207 Multi-Status response.
-See: [RFC 4918 Multi-Status Response](https://tools.ietf.org/html/rfc4918#section-13) with a `multistatus` array of individual response objects, and a `metadata` object.
+Bulk CRUD operations return an HTTP 207 Multi-Status response with a `multistatus` array of individual response objects, and a `metadata` object.
+See: [RFC 4918 Multi-Status Response](https://tools.ietf.org/html/rfc4918#section-13).

 The order of the response objects in the `multistatus` array corresponds to the order of the `features` array in the request body's [ItemCollection](../../../item-spec/itemcollection-spec.md).
+This way a client can correlate a specific item in the request body with its corresponding response.

 The `metadata` object in the Multi-Status response gives the client a quick way to determine if everything succeeded or not, so it only needs to inspect the `multistatus` array for details if there was an error.